 AUTO INSURANCE ISSUES Simplify the Coverage Process by Making the Auto Photo Inspection Requirement Voluntary Section 3411 of the Insurance Law requires that all motor vehicles must be inspected before comprehensive or collision coverage can be provided.
 While this provision was effective when it was first implemented over a quarter century ago, new fraud fighting tools have rendered this requirement virtually useless.
 Insurance companies no longer rely on these inspections and the reports are rarely, if ever used.
 The reports require a photo inspection that is conducted by either the agent or broker or a third party vendor.
 The photo requirement is inconvenient for policyholders who must bring their vehicle to a location for the photos.
 It is also an additional burden and business expense on the agent or broker who must take the photo.
 If a third party is used, there is an additional cost to the insurer associated with the report.
 The cost of these mandatory inspection reports is passed on to drivers in the form of higher premiums.
-Not only do drivers have to pay higher premiums but a driver can inadvertently lose physical damage coverage if the inspection is not completed within a time period specified in the law.
-Action Needed: Big I New York supports legislation to allow insurance carriers to waive pre-insurance photo inspections.
-S.5889 (Breslin)/A.3172-A (Zebrowski) Ensure drivers are adequately protected by increasing the minimum auto insurance limits New York's current minimum limits of \$25,000 bodily injury per person/\$50,000 bodily injury per accident and \$10,000 property damage per accident have not been raised in a quarter century, and are now woefully inadequate.
+Not only do drivers have to pay higher premiums but a driver can inadvertently lose physical damage coverage if the inspection is not completed in just 14 days.
+Action Needed: Big I New York secured the passage of a new law to allow carriers to waive these inspections from May 15th, 2024 until October 1st, 2027.
+We support making this law permanent.
+Ensure Divers Are Adequately Protected by Increasing the Minimum Auto Insurance Limits New York's current minimum limits of \$25,000 bodily injury per person/\$50,000 bodily injury per accident and \$10,000 property damage per accident have not been raised in a quarter century, and are now woefully inadequate.
 The limits have not kept pace with significant increases in the cost of medical care and vehicle repair.
 Insufficient coverage can often leave victims of a car accident on the hook for their own medical costs and repair bills once the at-fault driver's low coverage is exhausted.
 Action Needed: Big I NY supports better protecting New York drivers by raising the minimum limits to \$50,000/\$100,000 bodily injury and \$50,000 property damage.
-Protect Consumers from Misleading Pricing Practices Currently, certain insurance carriers will bind auto coverage based on an initial quote and questionnaire.
-The insurer later runs the insured's motor vehicle record (MVR), typically resulting in a higher premium.
-This practice is misleading to consumers.
-Action Needed: Big I New York supports legislation to require insurers to verify a customer's MVR before binding coverage.
-S.5764-B (Breslin)/A.4668-B (Weprin)
+Make Common Sense Changes to the Supplemental Spousal Liability Opt-Out Law: